Ridepad/WarmaneProfileParser/README.md

 > Use AHK as alternative to run main.exe, example in repository

 # TODO
+- Add support for other servers besides Lordaeron.
 - Add support for equipped tier 9/10 sets.